OUR MISSIOn

 ASSOCIATE

 Tiffany is a second generation Han-Taiwanese settler on traditional and stolen West Coast Salish Peoples lands, who began their anti-racist and anti-oppression work through their own journey of healing and liberation from complex traumas rooted in systemic oppressions.
 They have a background in International Education specializing in supporting international youths with their health and wellbeing through an intersectional and holistic lens to ensure a safe and successful studying abroad experience.
-Their undergraduate degree in Criminology and Gender Studies facilitated her most recent involvement with India’s Farmers’ Protest where they organized and participated in local protest movements through an anti-racist and anti-oppressive lens to raise awareness and funds to help the labor movement in India.
+Their undergraduate degree in Criminology and Gender Studies facilitated their most recent involvement with India’s Farmers’ Protest where they participated and facilitated organizing in local protest movements, through an anti-racist and anti-oppressive lasik, to raise awareness and funds to help the labor movement in India.
 They were introduced to Racing to Equity through their work with the Surrey School District in so-called Surrey, Canada, and is deeply inspired by R2E’s commitment to anti-racism and anti-oppression that is grounded in individual and collective healing and liberation.

 Our Partners